say-yas/TDA-to-Dynamics/README.md

 ## Citation

 If you use any files from this repository, please cite the associated publication:
-> Shah, W. H. _"Topological Data Analysis Application to Dynamical System Time Series and Images."_
+> Shah, W. H. _"Topological Data Analysis Approach to Time Series and Shape Analysis of Dynamical System."_